thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 git checkout -b heroku
 ```

-Create a Heroku application.
+Create a production environment on Heroku.

+**NOTE:** Replace `USERNAME` with the lowercase form of your GitHub username.

 ```shell
 heroku apps:create USERNAME-trackify
 ```

-Take a look at some of the properties for your new Heroku application.
+Inspect the properties of the production environment.

 ```shell
 heroku apps:info
 ```

-To see the version of Node.js on your development environment, run the following shell command.
+Display the version of Node.js on your development environment.

 ```shell
 node -v
 ```

-To specify the version of Node.js on your production environment, add the following property to the `package.json` file.
+Specify the exact version of Node.js on the production environment by adding the following property to the `package.json` file.

 ```javascript
 "engines": {